 Part waterproof MP3 player, part bone conduction headphones, the Shokz OpenSwim is a swimmer’s dream for listening to music in the pool.
 Here’s a hands-on, in-the-water review of the Shokz OpenSwim.

-Formerly known as the Aftershokz Xtrainerz, the SHOKZ OpenSwim MP3 Player is a way to listen to music while lap swimming.
+Formerly known as the Aftershokz Xtrainerz, the SHOKZ OpenSwim MP3 Player is the best way to listen to music while lap swimming.

-The combination of bone conduction headphones, slim profile, and crisp, full sound means you can crank out the beats while also cranking out the laps.
+Combining bone conduction headphones, a slim profile, and crisp, full sound, the OpenSwim device allows you to crank out the beats while also cranking out the laps, making them the best waterproof headphones for clear, uninterrupted sound in the pool.

-In this review of the Shokz OpenSwim, I am going to highlight my experience using it in the pool.
+In this review of the Shokz OpenSwim, I will highlight my experience of testing and swimming with it in the pool.

-There were some things that really surprised me about this waterproof MP3 player, including more than a few things that I really liked and one thing that I hope future iterations of the Shokz OpenSwim will address.
+There were some things that really surprised me about the OpenSwim, including more than a few things that I really liked and one thing that I hope future iterations of the Shokz OpenSwim will address.

 By the end, you will have a crystal-clear idea of whether the Shokz OpenSwim Music Player is right for you and your swimming.